Serpentwithfeet

-Josiah Wise (born July 9, 1988), known professionally as serpentwithfeet, is an experimental musician based in Brooklyn, New York City.
-Wise released the EP Blisters in 2016, his debut studio album soil in 2018, his second EP Apparition in 2020, and his second studio album Deacon in 2021.
+Jonathan Josiah Wise (born July 9, 1988), known professionally as serpentwithfeet, is an R&B singer based in Brooklyn, New York City.
+Wise signed with the English record label Tri Angle to release his debut extended play (EP), Blisters (2016).
+He entered a joint venture with Secretly Canadian to release his debut studio album, soil (2018), which was met with critical acclaim.
+His second EP, Apparition (2020), and his second and third albums, Deacon (2021) and Grip (2024), were each met with continued critical praise.

 Early life

 Wise was raised in Baltimore, Maryland.
 He grew up in a religious family; his father owned a Christian bookstore and his mother was a choir director.
 Wise joined the church choir as a child and grew up with classical and gospel music as a primary influence.

-When he was 11 years old his mother asked him if he wanted to audition for the Maryland State Boychoir and he refused, so she signed him up anyway and he ended up loving it.
+When he was 11 years old his mother asked him if he wanted to audition for the Maryland State Boychoir and, ignoring his refusal, she signed him up anyway and he ended up loving it.
 This was his introduction to classical vocal music.
 He realized from this experience that there was a lack of diversity in the choir and there was "not much room for the black voice."

 He attended high school at Baltimore City College, a school for gifted and talented students that was known for their internationally competitive choir.
 At the age of 14, he competed in choir competitions with his school choir in Europe and won trophies.
 He said in an interview with Loud and Quiet: "It was all black kids, but our repertoire was predominantly classical.
 And that blew my mind."
 After this, Wise decided that he wanted to become a world-class performer and he started taking vocal lessons to become a classically trained opera singer.

 He later moved to Philadelphia, where he attended the University of the Arts.
 Although Wise was initially interested in becoming a classical opera singer, he was rejected from conservatories he applied to.